 The monitor module receives and executes commands from a host computer.
-Figure 15-10 shows an example circuit used to enter monitor mode and communicate with a host computer via a standard RS-232 interface.
+Figure 15-10, Figure 15-11, and Figure 15-12 show example circuits used to enter monitor mode and communicate with a host computer via a standard RS-232 interface.